agsb/jelly/README.md

 The microcode are stored in eeprom U0, the 16 opcodes by 16 cycles occupies a page of 256 bytes, mapping eeprom address decode as: 4 bits low nibble from pipeline counter (16 cycles) p0-p3 to a0-a3, 4 bits midle nibble from opcode (16 opcodes) c0-c3 as a4-a7, 3 bits high nibble for 8 pages as a8-a10.

-Any byte code is parsed by setting one of 16 blocks of 16 bytes of controls;
+Any byte code is parsed by setting one of 16 blocks of 16 bytes of microcodes;

-Any byte code with upper nibble diferent of 0 is just skiped, mapping it (1) to page 111 of eeprom, where all opcodes goes for next opcode;
+Any byte code with upper nibble diferent of 0 is skiped by mapping it (1) to page 111 of eeprom, where all opcodes goes for next opcode;

-the page 000 is the common page for processing all opcodes the page 010 is the fast forward/backward for solve nested loops
+the page 000 is the common page for processing all opcodes

+the page 010 is the fast forward/backward for solve nested loops

 (1) by using (d4 OR d5 OR d6 OR d7) NAND (k0,k1,k2) to a8-a10,

+### Control signals

 ### Jelly extensions